Agency Adoption Attorney in Peoria, Illinois

 Birth Parent Attempts to Revoke Consent

-If a birth parent attempts to revoke after the window, your attorney will argue that the consent is irrevocable and defend your custody of the child.
-This can be contested, but case law strongly favors adoption once valid consent has been given and the child has bonded with the adoptive family.
+If a birth parent attempts to revoke a properly executed consent, your attorney will argue that the consent is irrevocable and defend your custody of the child.
+This can be contested, but the statute strongly favors finality once valid consent has been given.

 DCFS or Agency Disclosure Failures